rory-linehan/gnosql/README.md

 packages that will break your software.

 It's cloud native, designed to work with ephemeral requirements as well as it does with reliability.
-It operates well under any memory constraint, adapting its approach to management according to what resources are available.

-### Concurrency

-gnosql will handle any and all connections and concurrent operations as long as you have the hardware to support it.